silane/datetime-js/README.md

 - Arithmetic operators are not supported because JavaScript does not support operator overriding.
   Instead you must use corresponding functions or `dtexpr` as explained after.

-### Major Classes
+### Common Classes
-Here introduce 4 major classes.
+Here introduces 4 classes briefly.
 See JSDoc and python's doc for the detail and other classes.

 #### TimeDelta
 Represents a duration, the difference between two dates or times.